Caliciviridae

 The Caliciviridae are a family of "small round structured" viruses, members of Class IV of the Baltimore scheme.
-Caliciviridae bear resemblance to enlarged picornavirus and was formerly a separate genus within the picornaviridae.
-They are positive-sense, single-stranded RNA which is not segmented.
+Caliciviridae bear resemblance to enlarged picornavirus and were formerly considered to be a genus within the Picornaviridae.
+They have positive-sense, single-stranded RNA which is not segmented.
 Thirteen species are placed in this family, divided among eleven genera.
 Diseases associated with this family include feline calicivirus (respiratory disease), rabbit hemorrhagic disease virus (often fatal hepatitis), and Norwalk group of viruses (gastroenteritis).
 Caliciviruses naturally infect vertebrates, and have been found in a number of organisms such as humans, cattle, pigs, cats, chickens, reptiles, dolphins and amphibians.
 The caliciviruses have a simple construction and are not enveloped.
 The capsid appears hexagonal/spherical and has icosahedral symmetry (T=1 or T=3) with a diameter of 35–39 nm.